enielsen93/MIKE-Toolbox/README.md

-# MIKE Urban Tools
+# MIKE Toolbox

-**A set of tools for DHI MIKE Urban, designed for use with ArcGIS.**
+**A set of tools for DHI MIKE Urban and MIKE+, designed for use with ArcMap and ArcGIS Pro.**

 ## Getting Started
 These instructions will guide you through installing and using MIKE Urban Tools.